swaptacular/swpt_accounts/protocol.rst

    The value of the ``recipient`` field in the corresponding `PrepareTransfer`_ message.

+prepared_at : date-time
+   The moment at which the transfer was prepared.

+deadline : date-time
+   The prepared transfer can be committed successfully only before this moment.
+If the client ties to commit the transfer after this moment, the commit SHOULD NOT be successful.

 demurrage_rate : float
    The annual rate (in percents) at which the secured amount diminishes with time.
 This MUST be a number between 0